COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 To qualify for a Daycare Assistant Teacher position, you will need a high-school diploma or equivalent, and in most cases, some college coursework in early childhood development.
 Earning an Early Childhood Care & Development Diploma with Bryant & Stratton College is a great option for getting started in this field.
 This diploma program can be completed within 3 terms or 1 year and fulfills the 120-hour educational requirement for the National Child Development Associate (CDA) Credential awarded through the Council for Professional Recognition – the most widely recognized credential in the Early Childhood Education field.
 Students are qualified to apply for this credential upon graduation.

-Earning Bryant & Stratton's Early Childhood Care & Development diploma provides you with the educational background you need to pursue becoming a Daycare Assistant Teacher.
+Earning Bryant & Stratton's Early Childhood Care & Development diploma provides you with the educational background you need to pursue becoming a Daycare Assistant Teacher/Teacher Aide.
 Completing this diploma program can also help prepare you to work with children in a variety of other settings, including child development programs, early intervention programs, preschools and recreation programs.

 Additional training and requirements to become a Daycare Assistant Teacher may include state certification or licensing, and the process and standards for earning those credentials varies between states.
 Many states and employers require that Daycare Assistant Teachers receive additional training in child abuse detection and prevention, health and first aid, cardiopulmonary resuscitation (CPR) and/or fire safety.
 In some states or employment settings, Daycare Assistant Teachers may be required to hold a food handler's license or certificate.